apache/cordova-docs/docs/en/4.0.0/guide/platforms/blackberry/upgrade.md

 5. Update your HTML to use the new `cordova-2.4.0.js` file.

-Updating the sample directory (i.e., updating using the ant tools):
+Updating the sample directory (ie, updating using the ant tools):

 1. Open the `sample/lib/` directory.